mrtillman/nestjs-authorization-request/README.md

 When in development mode, be sure to start [counter-culture.api](https://github.com/mrtillman/counter-culture.api) and [counter-culture.secure](https://github.com/mrtillman/counter-culture.secure) on ports `4000` and `5000`, respectively.
 Also, remember to [register](http://localhost:9000/register) your app locally.

-Next, find `.demo.env` in the project root, rename it to `.env` and set the environment variables:
+Next, find `.demo.env` in the project root, rename it to `.env`, and set your environment variables:

 ```sh
 CLIENT_ID={CLIENT_ID}